How to get touch with us over the festive period

 Selling property

 You may have agreed to sell the property and divide the profit.
 The consent order should record who has conduct of the sale, this may be joint or sole conduct.
-You will need to agree the choice of estate agents and solicitors and the selling price.
+You will need to agree on the choice of estate agents and solicitors and the selling price.

-There may be contents to be sorted out and ideally you should have prepared a schedule of the contents before the consent order was finalised.
-You should always try and agree how they are to be split between you, if there is no agreement then ultimately the contents will need to be sold and the proceeds divided.
+There may be contents to be sorted out and ideally, you should have prepared a schedule of the contents before the consent order was finalised.
+You should always try and agree on how they are to be split between you, if there is no agreement then ultimately the contents will need to be sold and the proceeds divided.
 Remember that re-sale values can often be much less.

 Maintenance payments